kiegroup/kie-docker-ci-images/README.md

 You can run the build only for KIE Execution Server using:

     mvn clean install -P !all,kie-server

-You can run the build only for UF Dashbuilder using:

-    mvn clean install -P !all,uf-dashbuilder

 You can run the build only for deploying KIE Maven artifacts using:

     mvn clean install -P !all,kie-artifacts